-In 1899 prince of pasta Louis Bicocchi bought the lot on Jennings Avenue at the corner of Daggett Street.
+In 1899 prince of pasta Louis Bicocchi bought lots 9 and 10 of the Smith, Jones & Daggett addition on Jennings Avenue at the corner of Daggett Street.

 The Bicocchi Building was completed about 1909.
-The ground floor contained retail businesses, and the second floor contained apartments for students of Fort Worth High School across the street.
+The ground floor contained retail businesses, and the second floor contained apartments for students of Fort Worth High School across the street (although the school burned soon after the Bicocchi Building opened).
+This photo shows horse-drawn delivery vans of Bicocchi Building businesses.
 (Photo courtesy of Pointwise, Inc.)

 Some views of the Bicocchi Building: